 - During, or after a match, a club member, player, coach, official, supporter or any other person associated with a Suburban Rugby Union Club, shall not abuse, or address a referee or a touch judge in insulting terms, or act in an intimidating manner towards a referee or a touch judge.

 - Within the pavilion at Rothwell Oval & Briars sports club, you must act in accordance with the laws and guidelines set out by liquor and gaming NSW (Home – Liquor & Gaming NSW) and obey the instructions of club management.
-Remember that your behaviour can impact the ability of the club to operate as a licensed venue.
-Illegal or anti-social behaviour will not be tolerated, and may result in bans, and/or termination of your membership.
-The club’s code of conduct is located here: (https://briarssports.com.au/about/club-policies/#Conduct)
+Remember that your behavior can impact the ability of the club to operate as a licensed venue.
+The following types of behaviour will not be tolerated, and may result in bans and/or termination of your membership:

 - From time to time as requested by the chairman, coaches, or committee members, you may be required to assist with various functions to support the operations of the club.
 Remember, the club is run by volunteers for all to enjoy, and many hands make light work.